 10. We rarely operate in crisis mode.

 Crisis mode is not where you’ll find max productivity.

 Crisis mode is when there’s not a Fundraising Plan.
 There’s no coherent strategy that outlines what ‘s supposed to happen when and who is supposed to do it.

 How often do you and your team have to operate in crisis mode? :)

-Try using my free and very simple Fundraising Scorecard as a way to generate a thoughtful discussion about your fundraising program.
+Use these to generate a thoughtful discussion about your fundraising program.